survivejs/react-book/manuscript/10_authoring_libraries.md

 # Authoring Libraries

 [npm](https://www.npmjs.com/) is one of the reasons behind the popularity of Node.js.
 It has become the package manager for JavaScript.
-Initially it was used mostly for managing backend packages.
-It has become increasingly popular in frontend development.
+Initially it was used mostly for managing back-end packages.
+It has become increasingly popular in front-end development.
 As you have seen so far it is easy to consume npm packages using webpack.

 Eventually you might want to publish your own packages.
 You can consider our demo application a package of its own, sort of.
 We could even design applications to be pluggable so that you could glue them into a bigger whole.
 This would take some careful thought.
 In theory you could split everything up in smaller sections which you then knit together.